-- 1. Enter the Discharge Patient menu in either of the following ways: - Swipe your finger up at the bottom of the main screen to display the quick keys area -tap Discharge Patient. - Press the $\bigcirc$ key to enter the main menu $\rightarrow$ tap Discharge Patient. - 2.
-In the Discharge Patient confirmation menu, tap Yes. - The patient is discharged from both the telemetry monitor and the CMS.
+- 1. Enter the Discharge Patient menu in either of the following ways:

+- ◆ Press the key to enter the main menu →tap Discharge Patient. - 2.
+In the Discharge Patient confirmation menu, tap Yes. - ◆ The patient is discharged from both the telemetry monitor and the CMS.